 Mike Hawke, CEO of Blue Blood Pharmaceuticals, appeared before the Honorable Judge Colin Stern, this afternoon and was sentenced to 25 years to life in prison for what Forbes declared "The Crime of the 21st Century".

 The incident in question took place at a local 7-Eleven in Lower Manhattan on February 14, 2013.
-The act happened at approximately 10:00PM.
+The act occurred at approximately 10:00PM.
 The perpetrator was on his way home from his mistress' apartment when he received a call from his wife informing him that they were out of bread.
 Being the faithful husband that he is, the perpetrator stopped by the nearest 7-Eleven and entered.
 Upon realizing that no clerk was available at the register, he took a loaf of bread and fled the scene.

 What the perpetrator didn't know, was that the entire incident was captured on the store's CCTV cameras.
 The store clerk, Sulinder, who was on the clock at the time of the theft, recounted the incident: "By 10:00 I had already drunk six cans of crab juice.
 I needed to go, bad.
 I was only gone two minutes and when I came back, a loaf of bread was gone.
 I called 911 right away".